 – program notes

-Next to a weather forecast the Japanese Meteorological Agency provides a blossom forecast as well: the sakura zensen (cherry blossom front).
-The Japanese pay close attention to this and turn out in large numbers at parks, shrines, and temples with family and friends to hold flower-viewing parties.
-The custom dates back many centuries in Japan.
+Next to a weather forecast the Japanese Meteorological Agency also provides a blossom forecast: the sakura zensen (cherry blossom front) to which the Japanese pay close attention for their flower-viewing parties in parks, shrines and temples.
+The custom dates back many centuries.

 Sakura (cherry blossom) is a Japanese icon and can be found everywhere.
 In art, on placemats, in literature and in music.